Zbeyer/trf/Books/Jonah.md

 Nineveh was the capitol city of Assyria.
 As such, it was used often as a stand in for all of Assyria.
 In the same way Washington (DC) is used in historical documents to represent the politics of the USA or Moscow the USSR.

 So the book of Nahum begins with, "The burden against Nineveh," but can be an endemic against the entire Assyrian empire.

+Because Jonah was from the northern kingdom and was a prophet to Jeroboam II, and we have a brief history that he made prophetic statements in 2nd Kings, we can surmise he was a prophet during the great affluence and spirtual decline of the north.
+Though the short book of the prophet focuses us on his call, rejection, and reluctant ministry in Nineveh, he had a long and storied minustry outside his book.
+It is very probable he argued dydactively against the northern Kingdom's actions.
+We are told in 2 Kings 14:24 that Jeroboam did evil in the sight of the Lord.